Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

-\begin{theorem} The rational Picard group of the moduli stack \eqref{moduligenus1} vanishes in the totally ramified case.
-The boundary divisors in $\overline{\mathcal{M}}_{1,n}(BG, h_1, \ldots, h_n)$ have $r$ independent relations, where $r$ is the difference between the number of irreducible components of the codimension-$1$ loci mentioned in Theorem \ref{fondamentale}, and $(n-1)+ \ldots + (n-k)$. \end{theorem} In particular, the Picard group of the moduli stack of totally ramified abelian covers of elliptic curves is torsion, with or without ordering the branch points.
+A consequence of Theorem \ref{vanishes} is that the Picard group of the moduli stack of totally ramified abelian covers of elliptic curves is a torsion group (with or without ordering the branch points).
 The hypothesis of total ramification cannot be dropped: see Remark \ref{drop}.
 The number $r$ of relations can be computed inductively by using Corollary \ref{componenti} to compute the number of components of the loci \eqref{divisoris}.